Last Updated on August 2, 2022 by Celeste.

-Archeology for Kids doesn’t have to be boring.
-Today’s activities are taking place in Kissamos, a beautiful small town just a half hour easy drive from Chania.
-Our first stop is the gem of this place, the archaeological museum which hosts amazing findings from the western part of Crete, mostly Polyrenia, Falasarna, and other smaller ancient towns of the area.
+We went to Kissamos, a small town just a half-hour easy drive from Chania in Crete.
+Our first is the archaeological museum featuring findings from the western part of Crete, mostly Polyrenia, Falasarna, and other smaller ancient towns of the area.

-On the first floor, you will admire the mosaics that are in maintained in very good condition from the Hellenistic period of the area, along with other findings, such as coins, amphoreus, jewellery, and tomb findings.
+On the first floor, you will admire the mosaics that are in maintained very good condition from the Hellenistic period of the area, along with other findings, such as coins, amphoras, jewelry, and tomb findings.

-As we leave the museum and its child-friendly entrance we walk to Αrchaeolab, a unique place for archeology for kids.
+After the museum, we visit Αrchaeolab, the only hands-on activity for archaeology for kids in Crete.
 A child’s paradise where for the next two hours the kids will enjoy making their own excavations.

 We will meet Koula Bourboudaki, an archaeologist with a busy schedule who will welcome us and explain the project she is running.

-This unique idea for archeology with kids offers the children the opportunity to experience the scientific excavation process, documentation and management of the archaeological finds and understand how archaeologists reconstruct the past, based on the findings.
+Archaeolab offers kids the opportunity to experience an excavation process, the process of documentation and management of the archaeological finds, and to understand how archaeologists reconstruct the past, based on the findings.

-In the process of excavation, children practice various aspects of contemporary archaeological practice (backfill removal techniques, water and dry sieve, findings sorting/classification etc.) and as the sets of findings are revealed, the excavation process resembles the gradual solving of a mystery.
+In the process of excavation, kids practice various aspects of contemporary archaeological practice (backfill removal techniques, water, and dry sieve, findings sorting/classification, etc.) and as the sets of findings are revealed, the excavation process resembles the gradual solving of a mystery.

 After the excavation, a second lab is taking place, where children are introduced to the art of pottery or other ecological practices.
 We were amazed to see the construction of a Neolithic house which was made by small children.

 Don’t miss the opportunity for something so unique.
-This place for archeology for kids is great.
-You will never have felt better seeing your children so dusty and proud!
+This place for archaeology for kids in Crete is great.
+You will never have felt better seeing your children so dusty and proud! – Anastasia